explosion/spacy-course/chapters/chapter3.md

 <codeblock id="03_15">

-- To `Doc.set_extension` method takes two arguments: the string name of the attribute, and a keyword argument indicating the default, getter, setter or method.
+- The `Doc.set_extension` method takes two arguments: the string name of the attribute, and a keyword argument indicating the default, getter, setter or method.
 For example, `default=True`.
 - If `as_tuples` is set to `True`, the `nlp.pipe` method takes a list of